 - 0: static recourse - 1: affine recourse - 2: quadratic recourse - solve_master_globally (bool, default=False) True to solve all master problems with the subordinate global solver, False to solve all master problems with the subordinate local solver.
 Along with a worst-case objective focus (see argument objective_focus), solving the master problems to global optimality is required for certification of robust optimality of the final solution(s) returned by PyROS.
-Otherwise, only robust feasibility is guaranteed. - max_iter (int, default=-1) Iteration limit.
+Otherwise, only robust feasibility is guaranteed. - max_iter (positive int or -1, default=-1) Iteration limit.
 If -1 is provided, then no iteration limit is enforced. - robust_feasibility_tolerance (NonNegativeFloat, default=0.
 0001) - Relative tolerance for assessing maximal inequality constraint violations during the GRCS separation step. - separation_priority_order (dict, default={}) Mapping from model inequality constraint names to positive integers specifying the priorities of their corresponding separation subproblems.
 A higher integer value indicates a higher priority.
 Constraints not referenced in the dict assume a priority of 0.
-Separation subproblems are solved in order of decreasing priority.
+Separation subproblems are solved in order of decreasing priority. - progress_logger (None, str or logging.Logger, default=<PreformattedLogger pyomo.contrib.pyros (INFO)>) - Logger (or name thereof) used for reporting PyROS solver progress.
+If None or a str is provided, then progress_logger is cast to logging. getLogger(progress_logger).
+In the default case, progress_logger is set to a pyomo.contrib.pyros.util.PreformattedLogger object of level logging.INFO. - backup_local_solvers (str, solver type, or Iterable of str/ solver type, default=[]) - Additional subordinate local NLP optimizers to invoke in the event the primary local NLP optimizer fails to solve a subproblem to an acceptable termination condition. - backup_global_solvers (str, solver type, or Iterable of str/ solver type, default=[]) - Additional subordinate global NLP optimizers to invoke in the event the primary global NLP optimizer fails to solve a subproblem to an acceptable termination condition.